Grid homology for singular links in lens space and a resolution cube

-\begin{defi} A singular link in a 3-manifold $Y$ is a transverse embedding of a 4-valent oriented disk graph with exactly two graph edges going out and two graph edges pointing in at each graph vertex.
-Here the transverse embedding means that at each graph vertex, the local picture must looks like \text{Figure \ref{fig:transverse-disk-1}}: the vertex has a closed $B^3$ neighborhood in $Y$ such that its standard disk embeds properly in this copy of $B^3$ and separates the incoming and outgoing edges. \end{defi}
+\begin{defi} A \emph{singular link} in a 3-manifold $Y$ is a transverse embedding of a 4-valent oriented disk graph with exactly two graph edges going out and two graph edges pointing in at each graph vertex.
+Here, the transverse embedding means that at each graph vertex, the local picture must look like \text{Figure \ref{fig:transverse-disk-1}}: the vertex has a closed $B^3$ neighborhood in $Y$ such that its standard disk embeds properly in this copy of $B^3$ and separates the incoming and outgoing edges. \end{defi}

-In this second definition, though we are embedding a 2-dimensional object into $Y$, we will regard the underlying oriented graph as a singular link $L$ and remember the standard disks as auxiliary information that add restrictions to the isotopies allowed.
+In this second definition, though we are embedding a 2-dimensional object into $Y$, we will regard the underlying oriented graph as a singular link $L$ and remember the standard disks as auxiliary information that adds restrictions to the isotopies allowed.

-To see the definitions are equivalent,we consider the following operations: First, assume we are in \text{Definition \ref{singular link1}}.
-For each thick edge, take a small disk centered at the middle point of the thick edge, being perpendicular to it and disjoint from all other edges or $S^1$ components.
-Then contract the thick edges to its middle point, we obtain the picture in the second definition.
+To see that the definitions are equivalent, we consider the following operations: First, assume we are in \text{Definition \ref{singular link1}}.
+For each thick edge, take a small disk centered at the midpoint of the thick edge, ensuring it is perpendicular to the edge and disjoint from all other edges or $S^1$ components.
+Then, by contracting the thick edges to their midpoints, we obtain the picture in the second definition.
 Going backward, we replace each graph vertex by a thick edge together with two new vertices, so that the thick edge meets the disk transversely at its center.
 The thick edge admits a unique orientation that fits the new graph into \text{Definition \ref{special oriented trivalent graph}}.
 See \text{Figure \ref{fig:equiv-between-2-definitions}} for an illustration.
 We remark that a special trivalent graph can also be regarded as a bipartite graph defined in \cite{bao2018floerhomologyembeddedbipartite}.

 We say a singular link is a singular knot if the underlying graph is connected.